orangeduck/mpc/README.md

 }
 ```

-And then we use this to specify how the grammar folds.
+And then we use this to specify a basic grammar, which folds together any results.

 ```c
 int parse_maths(char* input) {